Serbia: Transport

-Serbia has a developed inland water transport since there are 1716 km of navigable inland waterways (1043 km of navigable rivers and 673 km of navigable canals), which are almost all located in northern third of the country.
-The most important inland waterway is the Danube.
-Other navigable rivers include Sava, Tisza, Begej and Timiş Rivers, all of which connect Serbia with Northern and Western Europe through the Rhine–Main–Danube Canal and North Sea route, to Eastern Europe via the Tisza, Begej and Danube Black Sea routes, and to Southern Europe via the Sava river.
-More than 8 million tonnes of cargo were transported on Serbian rivers and canals in 2018 while the largest river ports are: Novi Sad, Belgrade, Pančevo, Smederevo, Prahovo and Šabac.
+Serbia has a developed inland water transport since there are 1716 km of navigable inland waterways, of which 963 km are rivers and 673 km canals, all located in northern third of the country.
+The most important inland waterway is the Danube which connects country with the North Sea and Atlantic Ocean through the Rhine–Main–Danube Canal as well as to the Black Sea through the Danube–Black Sea Canal.
+Other navigable rivers include Sava and Tisza.
+Serbian river ports handled 15 million tonnes of cargo in 2024, the largest of which are: Novi Sad, Pančevo, Smederevo, and Prahovo.